simonwendel/sun-to-usb-adapter/README.md

 I didn't want to pass the opportunity up though.
 Who knows when I would find a Swedish layout Type 5, right?
 So I bought it and started building myself a Mini-DIN to USB adapter.
 It is based on the work of [Ben Rockwood][benr] and [Sven Guenther][sven] by forking from the latter.
 Check those repos out, I owe it all to them.

+# Philosophy

+I am a software developer with quite a few years of experience within a range of frameworks and platforms, from desktop applications to networking and streaming to web development and large SQL databases.
+I have even written my fair share of VB for Applications, shrug.

+Because of this I wanted to prove to myself that I could accomplish a few key points on this Arduino build:

+1. Abstract away from the actual hardware (nuts right?)
+2. Structure the project better (I don't like the Arduino Sketchbook thing)
+3. Develop in a Test Driven fashion (unit tests first on as much code as possible)

 # How Sun Keyboards Work

 It's actually gloriously simple, thanks to the cleverness of the original Sun engineers!